 I teach flute out of my home studio in North Raleigh (near Millbrook High School) on Thursday afternoons.
 I currently teach flute and piano at the Leechford Music in Cary on Monday and Wednesday afternoons, and teach flute and saxophone at Ravenscroft School in Raleigh on weekday mornings.

-I currently only have openings on Mondays in Cary at 3:30.
+My studio is currently full, but am taking names for the waitlist.
 I also work with flutists wishing for once a month, or as available lessons and fit these lessons in as I have holes in my schedule.

 Link to the Student Information Sheet

 The main books I work from are listed on the following link to make ordering easy.
 These include method, etude, scale, and technique books.
 The books are linked to a page to order directly from Sheet Music Plus.

 Nivison Studio Music List

 Clinics and Masterclasses Offered